crawl/crawl/crawl-ref/docs/crawl_manual.rst

 O
   Cycle backward through all items and piles.

+G
+  Select another level (by branch and depth) to view the map of.

+[
+  View the previous level.

+]
+  View the next level.

+!
+  Add an annotation to the current level.

 Ctrl-C
   Clear level and main maps (from temporarily seen monsters, clouds, etc.).

 Ctrl-F
   Forget level map.

+Ctrl-U
+  Restore forgotten level map.

 Waypoints can be set on the level map.
 You can travel to waypoints using G.
-Check the option show_waypoints.
 The commands are:

 Ctrl-W
   Set waypoint.